wavefrontHQ/docs/pages/doc/integrations_r.md

 ![heatmap.png](images/heatmap.png)

 ## Analyzing Data in R
-Beyond visualizing data, you may want to perform more complicated analysis on the data than is possible within the Wavefront Query Language.
+Beyond visualizing data, you can perform more complicated analysis on the data than is possible within the Wavefront Query Language.
 Here is a linear regression example:

 ![linearregression.jpeg](images/linearregression.jpeg)